Things that should never go down the drainRead More…

 For more information and to see some research on this topic, watch this video from the Water Environment Federation.

-Basically, the only thing you should ever flush down a toilet is human waste (urine and feces) and toilet paper.
+Basically, the only things you should ever flush down a toilet are human waste (urine and feces) and toilet paper.
+Even though some products such as wipes and baby diapers claim to be flushable, they aren't.
 Here is a list of some things to keep out of the toilet.

-Do not flush unusued medications down the toilet.
+Do not flush unused medications down the toilet.
 You can safely dispose of medications in the garbage, or take medications to an approved prescription drug take-back site or event.

 Get Food and Drug Administration guidance on disposing of unwanted medications.